 Hurricane Maria was one of the worst Atlantic hurricanes on record.
-On the island of St. Croix, wind and rainfall caused severe damage to homes, communication networks, and the power grid.
-Due to the highly active hurricane season, resources for recovery were stretched thin in the Caribbean.
+On the island of St. Croix, the storm caused severe damage to homes, communication networks, and the power grid.
 Despite these challenges, the resiliency of Crucians never wavered.
-Neighbors came together to help each other and renew their island, inspiring the Island Spirit Fund to amplify and sustain those efforts.
+Neighbors helped each other and renewed their island, inspiring the Island Spirit Fund to amplify and sustain those efforts.
+Beginning in 2018, we also began to spread the Island Spirit to areas in the U.S. impacted by hurricanes.

 By granting funds in direct response to local communities' physical and emotional needs, the Island Spirit Fund aims to alleviate the isolation and hyper-individualization that leaves people frustrated, vulnerable, and helpless in the face of storms.
 Bringing people together is the first step to ensuring that no one weathers a storm alone.
 Further, the Island Spirit Fund addresses the need for the paradigm of disaster relief to change, fostering resiliency and empathy to face what's to come.